Showing posts with label Wisdom. Show all posts

 "Get out a piece of paper and write down everything on your mind.
 Write down anxieties, distractions, expectations of the evening, plans for tomorrow, and anything else consuming your thoughts.
 Getting our mind-clutter out and onto the page frees us to focus on one another."

-Since I was planning on attending a meeting that evening, I intentionally identified the things that were weighing on my mind so that I might more freely focus on others, receive their messages, reflect more deeply, and to be more sensitive to the Spirit of God too.
-Instead of writing each one down, I went out to my drive way and shot baskets.
+Since I was planning on attending a meeting that evening, I intentionally identified the things that were weighing on my mind.
+If I "dropped" them, might I: more freely focus on others; receive their messages more clearly; reflect more deeply; and be more sensitive to the Spirit of God too?
+Instead of writing each one down, I went out to my drive way and shot free-throws.

 First, I identified what was true about the situation.
 Second, I acknowledged my part.
-Third, voiced my responsibility.
-Fourth, decided what related actions I'd take.
-And finally, trusted God to work out the rest in the truly best way according to His will.
+Third, I voiced my responsibility.
+Fourth, I decided what related actions to take.
+And finally, I trusted God to work out the rest in the truly best way according to His will.
 The whole process seemed right, fruitful, and a good lifelong habit.
 As you might expect, I participated in the meeting in a more attentive, balanced, and supportive way - more engaged.

 The only church in town will focus on the reality of God's will and presence in creation, history, the "now," our lives, and the future too.
 If God wills something to be done then it'll be done.
-Yet, if He is going to work His will out through us, we must be obedient and aligned with Him and His will.
-That's where I want to be.
+Yet, if He is going to work His will out through us, we must be rightly related to Him.
+That's where I want to stay.

 Just for today...